spotwise/railyard/README.md

 * Rails
 * Command line support for wget

-The template is known to work on OS X 12.1 and should work on any Linux system.
+The template is known to work on OS X 14.2 and should work on any Linux system.
 Most likely it does not work on Windows due to the use of typical OS X / Linux commands.

 ## Usage

 The quickest way to use the template is to access the template via HTTP:

     rails new SITENAME \
-        --css=bootstrap \
+        --css=tailwind \
         -m https://github.com/spotwise/railyard/raw/master/railyard.rb

 Replace SITENAME with the name of the project to be created.
 The Rails system will create a new Ruby on Rails site in the local directory and run the template directly from the web.